MLTSHP/mltshp/developerdocs/reference.rst

    :form shake_id: numeric ID of the shake to post to (optional)
    :form title: text for the image title (optional)
    :form description: text for the image description (optional)
-   :status 201: the image was posted to the shake, and the response body is a :entity:`sharedfile` representing it
+   :status 201: the image was posted to the shake, and the response body is an abbreviated :entity:`sharedfile` representing it, containing only :entity:`sharekey` and name
    :status 400: the file could not be identified as an image